PurpleKingdomGames/indigo-examples/howto/parcel/README.md

 yarn start
 ```

+> Note that running `yarn start` in this project also performs the required sbt build.

 and navigate to [http://localhost:1234/](http://localhost:1234/).

 There is also a `yarn build` command if you want to do a clean build rather than running the game now.